Alpha Omega Alpha (AOA) Honor Society

 For Fall 2018 AOA selection (i.e., 2019 graduates):

 Since this involves the last M2 class of the Classic curriculum, pass/fail grading was still in place throughout the M1 and M2 years.
-Thus, there will be no selection for Junior AOA this year, or from this point forward.
+Junior AOA selection has already been made (in 2017) for the class of 2019.
+There will be no selection for Junior AOA for the class of 2020 this year and from this point forward.

 Since M3 class will have had tiered grading in M1/M2; Senior AOA will be determined by the existing criteria.